cyrill-martin/microservice-reasoning-task/README.md

 This microservice is part of the microservice pipline in [inseri](https://github.com/nie-ine/inseri).
 The service provides the possibility to conduct machine reasoning using the [EYE reasoner](http://sourceforge.net/projects/eulersharp/files/eulersharp/).

+The microservice accepts both a FileList object sent through an HTML form or JSON data of the files contents.

 ## Run and Develop Locally

 ### Dependencies